dev-masih/defgraph/README.md

 * `number` source_id
 * `number` destination_id
 * `optional boolean` is_one_way `[false]`

+> **Note:** If you never need to get pathfinding result at two way it's better to use a one way path beacuse it will be a bit computationally lighter.
 ---
 ### map_remove_route(source_id, destination_id, is_remove_one_way)
 Removing an existing route between two nodes, you can set it to remove just one way or both ways.